All Episodes

 Let's see.

-a little disorganized today 18th.
+a little disorganized today and 18th Gonna talk about Stephen Greer.

-and Cory good Yeah, that one shot.
+penny kelly boston university and corey good Yeah, that one shot.

-Well, no, we're in strange times at the moment.
+Okay, so we're coming into some, well, no, we're in strange times at the moment.

 The reason I'm sort of moving a little slow is I've been working really hard in my big clean here that goes along with the big ugly that's happening in the outer world.

-So uh in that sense, I'm attempting to get every damn dollar I possibly can out of any financial institution that I think is shaky, and I think a lot of them are shaky.
+So in that sense, I'm attempting to get every damn dollar I possibly can out of any financial institution that I think is shaky.

-The resolution of the crisis was the defense of the banks by raping all of the people in the United States through Congress and the bail bailout, right?
+The resolution of the crisis was the defense of the banks by raping all of the people in the United States through Congress and the bailout, right?

-It won't work, they'll cause great uh amount of problems and and troubles, but they will extend some for some period of time, some marginal small amount of time, they will extend the usefulness of the Federal Reserve note, the Fern against other fake currencies on the planet for some small period of time, and it'll end very abruptly, and they'll be fucked and done, right?
+They'll cause great amount of problems and troubles, but they will extend some for some period of time, some marginal small amount of time, they will extend the usefulness of the Federal Reserve note, the Fern, against other fake currencies on the planet for some small period of time.

-Now, in the 70s, we had uh mortgage rates that were like 18 and 19%, variable, adjustable on top of that.
+Now, in the 70s, we had mortgage rates that were like 18 and 19%, variable, adjustable on top of that.

 It was hellacious.